jojerd/UnifiedContentCorrector/README.md

 # Requirements

 Script is unsigned, so you will need to change the PowerShell execution policy to unrestricted temporarily.
-You can do that be running the following:
+You can do that by running the following:

 Set-ExecutionPolicy unrestricted